 A copy of the student's health record, including all documents as required by the Pennsylvania Department of Health, shall be submitted to the CLIU upon enrollment in the school.
-(See the CLIU Health and Safety Plan at www.cliu.org)

 Illness

 When your student is ill the night before a morning of school, please keep him/her home.
 Students who run a fever of 100 degrees or greater, vomit, experience diarrhea, coughing, sore throat, or other cold/flu-like symptoms are not ready for a rigorous day at school.
 The student needs, at least 24 hours to get his/her body's resistance back.
 Please call your student's school office to report the absence.